OndrejKuchta/stream-proxy/README.md

 ```

 The XML file has 2 main nodes, one is streaming_port, which you have to set to desired number, prefered is 80.
-The Streams array contains objects (stream) which describes the stream, which the Proxy server will connect to.
+The Streams array contains objects (stream) which describes the stream, which the proxy server will connect to.
 The "id" tag is very important to be unique, because clients are accessing the streams using this "id" as a parameter for the request.

 ```
 <proxy_settings>